renatabiniek/moodbox/README.md

 * [GitHub issues](https://github.com/) - used as Agile tools in the planning and implementation of the project
 * [Gitpod](https://gitpod.io/) - to write the code and push it to GitHub
 * [Online-Spellcheck](https://www.online-spellcheck.com/) - to spellcheck the README
-* [Word Counter](https://wordcounter.net/character-count) - to limit number of characters used for commit messages to 50, max 72 characters

 ## Deployment